kyjohnso/hilbert_sats/README.md

-# Minecraft Index for Satellite Locations
+# Hilbert Curve Index for Satellite Locations

 This repository explores the use of **Hilbert Curves** to index geospatial satellite locations, including applications for proximity queries and spatial clustering.
 The project applies these concepts to datasets such as Starlink satellite positions, offering tools for visualization and analysis.